villhei/elixirtut/elixir_web/app/chapters/07_high_order_functions.md

   </tbody>
 </table>

 A more complete list of functions is documented in the [Enum](http://elixir-lang.org/docs/stable/elixir/Enum.html) module.

-## <a name="sample_sizers"></a> Sample sizer functions
+## Sample sizer functions

 Let's take a look at functions that are used to limit the sample size of an `Enumerable`.
 These functions are used to create subcollections of `Enumerables`, either by removing leading or trailing elements, or removing elements that fulfill or fail a condition given by a predicate function.

-### <a name="high_order_take"></a> Enum.take/2
+#### Enum.take/2

 ```elixir
 iex> list = [1, 2, 3, 4, 5, 6]